BjornRuud/bjornruud.github.io/_posts/2011-02-13-gre-tunnel-with-multicast-support.md

 status: publish
 type: post
 published: true
+excerpt: Generic Routing Encapsulation (GRE) is a tunneling protocol developed by Cisco and is widely used for IP-to-IP tunneling.
+Since it can encapsulate all kinds of IP traffic, GRE can be used to transport multicast traffic over networks that have no multicast support.
 ---
 (Note: This article was originally posted on my old Wikidot site on 2009-10-17)